A home, available for sale, is shown on August 12, 2021 in Houston, Texas.

 Brandon Bell | Getty Images

-Sales of existing homes in July rose 2% from June to a seasonally adjusted, annualized rate of 5.99 million units, according to the National Association of Realtors.
+Sales of previously owned homes increased 7% to a seasonally adjusted annualized rate of 6.29 million units in September, according to the National Association of Realtors.